piclas-framework/piclas/docs/documentation/userguide/features-and-models/SpeciesDatabase.md

 If a chemistry model is defined, all reactions with this model are read-in from te database and no additional reaction names need to be supplied.
 The use of a set of reaction equations from the database can be initialized with the following command:

     !
 Reaction set 1
-    DSMC-ChemistryModel = Titan_14Spec_24Reac_Gokcen2007
+    DSMC-ChemistryModel = Titan_14Spec_24Reac_Savajano2011

-It is possible as well to supply a chemical model and additional reactions for the consideration.
-TODO

-If the reaction parameters should be given manually, the following command can be set: TODO
+If the reaction parameters should be given manually in the parameter.ini, the following command can be set:

     DSMC-OverwriteReacDatabase = true